7 quiet European small towns perfect for a slow weekend

 Brisighella feels like a perfect Italian village for people who want to take things slowly.
 Nestled among the green hills of Emilia-Romagna, its pastel buildings, quiet lanes, and welcoming piazza set the tone for a peaceful weekend.

-If you want a bit of a view, the walk up to La Rocca, the old fortress, is short and rewarding.
+If you want a bit of a view, the walk up to La Rocca, the old fortress, is short and worth the walk!
 It’s often empty at midday, and from the top you can see the whole town and surrounding countryside.
-For an authentic lunch, Trattoria La Casetta serves simple, hearty dishes — their homemade pasta is a highlight — in a cozy atmosphere that’s never rushed.
+For an authentic lunch, Trattoria La Casetta serves simple comfort food (their homemade pasta is a highlight), in a cozy atmosphere that’s never rushed.

 How to get there: